 As discussed in Section 5.1.4, BWP has implemented a pilot project to test new system monitoring devices on 50 poles on T-14 circuit within the Tier 2 HFTD.
 These devices are equipped with several optical, environmental, and mechanical sensors that have the potential to provide high visibility at every pole and span location.
 When processed, the data collected could provide continuous asset health information, improve fault location and response time, rapidly detect fire ignitions, and provide more granular weather monitoring.
-The pilot project will be completed in fiscal year 2022/2023.
-Results of the pilot project will be shared in future WMP updates.
+The pilot project was successful and BWP intends to deploy the devices to all poles within the HFTD as funding and device availability allow.